top of page

 If you're working with a fertility clinic and planning to conceive with the help of an egg or sperm donor, or use donated embryos, your clinic may require you to meet with a therapist for a consultation.

 In recent years, adult donor-conceived people have been telling the fertility industry that it needs to do better by them.
-The Donor Recipient consultation is one step in that direction.
-It's recommended for everyone using donor conception, but the individual meetings should be tailored to YOUR NEEDS.
+The Donor Recipient Consultation is one step in that direction.
+It's recommended for everyone using donor conception, but the individual meetings should be tailored to your needs.

 What the consultation is: